 Fid is what is supposed to be unique and permanent in WFS and for making WFS-T to work it must be unique and permanent.
 Because QGIS can do WFS-T it must already have code for handling WFS fids.
 Perhaps that code could be reused for handling selections on WFS layers.

-#6 Updated by Martin Dobias over 5 years ago
+#6 Updated by Martin Dobias about 6 years ago

 - Priority changed from Severe/Regression to Normal

 - Target version changed from Version 2.4 to Future Release - High Priority